-My Original South Downs Way Plan vs What I Actually Did
+My Original South Downs Way walk Plan vs What I Actually Did

 Day 1: Winchester to East Meon – 20 miles / As planned